- What are the citizenship via marriage requirements?

 However, for those who do require a visa, the application is a little more complex as there are reams of supporting evidence and documents that need to be submitted and properly assessed to support their claim.

-By entrusting the Immigration Advice Service with your case, your assigned immigration lawyer will be able to walk you through the entire application process if you opt for our unique Application Package.
+By entrusting the Immigration Advice Service with your case, your assigned immigration consultants will be able to walk you through the entire application process if you opt for our unique Application Package.
 Enquire with us today to see how this package can help you.

 What documents are required in the citizenship application?